 Glass containers, alcohol are not permitted on the premises.

-We have a Healthy vending machine available for visitors.
+We have healthy snacks available for purchase for visitors.

-We make an effort to be nut free – please pack lunches and snacks with no peanut butter or tree nuts.
+We make an effort to be peanut free – please pack lunches and snacks with no peanut butter or tree nuts.

 Picnic tables are for family dining only and are expected to be shared.
 Staff may ask families to give up their table after 30 minutes of use if there are others waiting to find seating.
 Tables cannot be reserved or saved and birthday parties/groups are not permitted.
 To celebrate your birthday at the Museum, please visit parties for more information.